beater7/Food-Ordering-System/README.md

 # Food-Ordering-System
-Download the SofVisual Studio C++ project
+CpE Software Design Project
-# CpE Software Design Project
+Download the SOFTDES Project and run it in Visual Studio C++.